ozinal/fizz-buzz/README.md

 $ mvn clean compile
 ```

-Use the command below to test the service.
+Use the command below to run the tests.
 ```
 $ mvn test
 ```